mah0001/metadata-editor-docs-v2/documenting_geographic.md

 This section of the metadata describes how often the dataset or service is maintained, updated, or revised.
 It helps users understand how current or dynamic the resource is, and whether it is suitable for time-sensitive applications.

+- **`Resource maintenance`** This is a container element that provides information about routine or planned maintenance of the dataset.
    - **`Frequency`** (Maintenance and update frequency) This indicates how often updates or maintenance actions are performed on the dataset or service.
 Common values include:
       - continual – Data is repeatedly and frequently updated.
       - daily – Updated every day.
       - weekly – Updated every week.
       - monthly – Updated every month.
       - annually – Updated every year.
       - asNeeded – Updated when necessary (no regular schedule).
       - irregular – Updated at unpredictable intervals.
       - notPlanned – No updates are planned.
       - unknown – Frequency is unknown.
-- **`Maintenance note`** Maintenance note.A free-text note providing additional information about the maintenance strategy, versioning policy, or details about how updates are applied.
+   - **`Maintenance note`** A free-text note providing additional information about the maintenance strategy, versioning policy, or details about how updates are applied.
 This can be used to explain specific conditions, responsible parties, data revision processes, or known limitations in maintenance.

 **SPECIFIC USAGE**